 There are a number of Gwent wide strategic plans to which any local planning needs to align, the most notable being the Gwent Regional Partnership Board (RPB) and GPSB.
-These will be considered within this plan to ensure we are working to deliver on the aims outlined in these.
+Their respective emerging priorities will need to be considered to ensure we are working to deliver on the aims outlined in these.

 The area of Gwent has been declared a Marmot region and the ABUHB Director of Public Health Annual Report 2022 outlines why and how going forward we can work to address inequalities in our region.